 In estimating the fair value of options issued using the Black-Scholes option pricing model, the Company is required to make assumptions.
 The expected volatility assumption is based on the historical volatility of the Company's common share price on the TSX-V. The risk-free interest rate assumption is based on yield curves on Canadian government zero-coupon bonds with a remaining term equal to the stock options' expected life.
 The Company uses historical data to estimate option exercise, forfeiture and employee termination within the valuation model.
 The Company has historically not paid dividends on its common stock.

-The Company did not grant any options during the period ended October 31, 2021.
+The Company did not grant any options during the six-month period ended January 31, 2022.